|Copper Mountain Overview

 The diagram below is a 2D cross section of the 3D chargeability model.
 Copper Mountain’s investment decision was based on the super pit outline at just over 200 meters.
 The Current mine plan merely scratches the surface of the visible anomalies that extend to depth.
 Copper Mountain will continue to test these deep anomalies and sees “blue sky” potential to develop a world class deposit upon successful proof of mineralization below the planned super pit outline.

-Copper Mountain Mining Corp. strives to pursue sustainable development in our approach to business.
-We understand that our success depends on our ability to respect and protect the environment and enhance benefits to nearby communities.
+Copper Mountain Mining Corp. strives to pursue sustainable development in its approach to business.
+It understands that its success depends on its ability to respect and protect the environment and enhance benefits to nearby communities.

-We strive to be good neighbors and understand that our relationship with people, communities and society is one of mutual support and interdependence.
+It strives to be good neighbors and understand that its relationship with people, communities and society is one of mutual support and interdependence.